Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/README.md

 # Versal Custom DFX Platform Creation Tutorial

-***Version: 2022.1***
+***Version: 2022.2***

 In this module, we will create a custom DFX platform to run acceleration applications for VCK190 evaluation board.

 DFX means Dynamic Function eXchange.
 Platforms that support DFX feature allows user to reload acceleration kernels during runtime.

-In Vitis 2022.1, user can define one reconfugurable partition (RP) region and create multiple reconfigurable modules (RM).
+User can define one reconfugurable partition (RP) region and create multiple reconfigurable modules (RM).
 The RP defines the boundary between reconfiguable region and static region.
 The RM defines the content to be reconfigured each time.
 The RP can include Programmable Logic and AI Engine resources.
 User can reconfigure the RM (rm1.xclbin, rm2.xclbin, etc.) during run time with XRT.
 The AI Engine needs to be fully reconfigured or not at all.
-Multi-parition AI Engine and PL DFX is not supported for now.
+Multi-parition AI Engine and PL DFX is not supported in this version.

 ![DFX Diagram](./images/dfx_rp_rm.svg)